vit-krizka/exam-trial-basics/README.md

  Pirate:

- - A pirate has name, gold, health point which is default 10.
-A pirate might be a captain and maybe has wooden leg.
+ - A pirate has a name, an amount of gold and health points, the default value of which is 10.
+ - A pirate might be a captain and may have a wooden leg.
  - You must create the following methods:

  - if a pirate is a captain:
-    - `work()` which increase the gold by 10, and decrease the HP by 5.
+    - `work()` which increases the amount of gold possessed by that pirate by 10 and decrease the HP by 5.
-    - `party()` which increase the HP by 10.
+    - `party()` which increases the HP by 10.
- - if not a captain:
+ - if the pirate is not a captain:
-    - `work()` which increase the gold by one, and decrease the HP by one.
+    - `work()` which increases the amount of gold by 1 and decreases the HP by 1.
-    - `party()` which increase the HP by one.
+    - `party()` which increases the HP by 1.

- - if the pirate has wooden leg, then the string must look like this:
+ - if the pirate has a wooden leg, then the string that is returned by the function must look like this:
-    - Hello I'm Jack.
-I have wooden leg, and 20 golds.
+    - Hello, I'm Jack.
+I have a wooden leg and 20 golds.
  -  If not:
-    - Hello I'm Jack.
-I still have my real leg, and 20 golds.
+    - Hello, I'm Jack.
+I still have my real legs and 20 golds.

  Ship: